wp-plugins/zendy-lede/readme.txt

 3. The settings page

 == Changelog ==

+= 1.1.4 =
+* Fix: Now works with sites that have a root other than /

 = 1.1.3 =
 * Fix: Added click event to allow video play on iOS